raycast/extensions/extensions/sleep-timer/README.md

-# Sleep Timers for Raycast
+# Sleep Timer for Raycast

 [Link to the original repo](https://github.com/ThatNerdSquared/timers-for-raycast)